Skip to main content

 Official Idaho Requirements

 "Plumbing, HVAC, and electrical contractors must maintain a compliance bond as a condition of licensure.
-The Idaho Contractors Board has begun transitioning to biennial registration as of October 2025."
+The bond must be effective for the duration of the contractor licensing period."

 Idaho Division of Occupational and Professional Licenses (DOPL)Idaho Code Title 54